 The St. Catharines' Mayor's Advisory Committee on Accessibility (MACOA) advocates to improve access and opportunities to maximize the participation and inclusion of persons with disabilities in the City of St. Catharines.

-The committee reviews and recommends to Council an annual Accessibility Plan as defined in Bill 125, Ontarians with Disabilities Act, 2001 and advises on standards implemented through Bill 118, Accessibility for Ontarians with Disabilities Act, AODA 2005.
+The committee reviews and recommends to Council an Accessibility Plan as defined in Bill 125, Ontarians with Disabilities Act, 2001 and advises on standards implemented through Bill 118, Accessibility for Ontarians with Disabilities Act, AODA 2005.

 The Mayor's Advisory Committee on Accessibility's purpose includes advising on the identification and prevention of barriers in the City of St. Catharines' facilities and services through:

 Since 1998, the vision of the Mayor's Advisory Committee on Accessibility is an inclusive and accessible City of St. Catharines.